co-labs/oc-transparency-page/README.md

 ## How to overwrite messages ?

-You can customize the messages by including your own JSON labels
+You can customize the messages by including your own labels inside the messages props

 ## License